milkbottledude/woodlands-jb_tracker/Documentation.md

 **Damn**, MAE decreased from 0.673 to 0.633.
 However, RMSE did increase by quite a bit, from 1.21 to 1.50.
 This means that while overall, the loss decreased, the larger losses became bigger.
 I'm not too sure what to do here.

 The increase in RMSE is significantly larger, so for now, I'll prioritize that and keep bootstrap = True.
-However, this may change.
+However, this may change in the future.

-Moving on to `max_features`, the default value is 'n_features' which means all features are utilised.
+Moving on to `max_features`, the default value is 'n_features' which means all features are utilised for the training of all trees in the forest.
 Well that may sound good, there are some pros to not using all 19 features.

-I'll be trying out the following values: [4, 7, 10, 13, 16], before only listing the MAE values for simplicity and time's sake, although I still do take a look at the RMSE.
+I'll be trying out the following values: [4, 7, 10, 13, 16], before only listing the MAE values when y_column == y_column_jb, for simplicity and time's sake.
+Don't worry, I still do look at the RMSE.

 ```
 max_features_list = [4, 7, 10, 13, 16]